KohaILS/koha-manual-zh-cn/source/systempreferences.rst

    allowed to return items through your self check machines.
 By default Koha's self check interface is simply for checking items out.

-.. _autoselfcheckallowed-autoselfcheckid-&-autoselfcheckpass-label:
+.. _autoselfcheck-preferences-label:

-AutoSelfCheckAllowed, AutoSelfCheckID & AutoSelfCheckPass
+AutoSelfCheckAllowed, AutoSelfCheckID and AutoSelfCheckPass
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     **Important**